Uganda Air Force: Modern air force

-The modern air force, in its current form, was established in 2005 by the Defence forces Act, section (3) sub- section (2) with mission of the country's comprehensive Defence policy mainly in the threat analysis despite being a landlocked country.
-It was formed as a statutory institute and service in the arms of the Uganda Defence Forces.
+The modern air force, in its current form, was established in 2005 by the Defence forces Act.
+It was formed as a statutory institute and service under the umbrella of the Uganda Defence Forces.

 In 2011, Emmanuel Tumusiime-Mutebile, the central bank governor, caused large volatility in the Ugandan shilling when he told the Financial Times that President Museveni had ignored technical advice against using Uganda's small foreign exchange reserves to buy new Sukhoi Su-30 fighter aircraft.

 In June 2022, Uganda took delivery of at least three Mi-28N Havoc attack helicopters from Russia.

 Mission of the UPDF Air Force

 The UPDF Air Force's mission is to defend the country's air space, and provide support to the army's operations.
 Other missions include: